-Offered by the University of Cincinnati College of Nursing and College of Pharmacy, the certificate provides students in PharmD and advanced-practice nursing degree programs the opportunity to focus their required coursework, professional development and real-world learning experiences on acquiring the evidence-based skills needed to expertly care for underserved populations and advance health care equality.
+Offered by the University of Cincinnati's colleges of nursing and pharmacy, the certificate provides students in PharmD and advanced-practice nursing degree programs the opportunity to focus their required coursework and real-world experiences on mastering the skills needed to provide quality, equitable and culturally competent care to underserved populations through:

 - Team-based interprofessional coursework

 - Mentorship from faculty who work with underserved populations

 - Experiential learning with community partners who serve underserved populations